 Alun acted as artist-in-residence for York Explore from September 2017 – December 2018.
 As well as producing two major, large-scale pieces (Let Us Satisfy Our Eyes, and Archival Activists), Alun gave lectures, many workshops to children and adults, and consulted on a range of artistic projects related to the library.

-Working with the archivists at York Explore Library and Archive, this residency aims to highlight the work and content of the archive through visual storytelling.
+Working with the archivists at York Explore Library and Archive, the residency aimed to highlight the work and content of the archive through visual storytelling.
 The archive acts as a ‘memory box’ for the city of York.
 What is remembered in the archive becomes what happened in the city.
 You may search the Archive here.

-This residency work utilizes glass plate negatives, personal notebooks, and public documents as source material to create a new ‘stained glass window’.
-This new window will be installed in early December, 2017.
+The first project of the residency utilized glass plate negatives, personal notebooks, and public documents as source material to create a new ‘stained glass window’.